I am not a native English speaker; this article was translated by AI.

 echo 'deb [signed-by=/usr/share/keyrings/xanmod-archive-keyring.gpg] http://deb.xanmod.org releases main' | tee /etc/apt/sources.list.d/xanmod-kernel.list

-Persistence Commands (crontab -e):
+Persistence commands (crontab -e):

 # Enable all MGLRU optimization tiers to significantly reduce OOM risk under low memory